safa-gif/FeedbackRepo/feedback/README.md

 We can add CDI if we want to use fontawesome...

 - src: source has many files such as indes.js, that contains the content to display on the browser.

+We are re-builing the index.js and App.js files.

+### React Components

+They can be :
+- classes : the old way to creat a react components.
+- functions: functional compoents using react hooks (state, life cycles)

+React usues Strict Mode: offers additional chaks and warnings.

+We have many ways to do styling in React: the easiest way is by creating a global CSS file.

+### Introduction to JSX : Extension

+It is a Syntax Extension for JavaScript, it enables us to write HTML elements within JavaScript compoents.